-At The Study, rather than teaching all the protected characteristics in every year group, we ensure that our children are given opportunities to develop age-appropriate knowledge and understanding through a well-planned and delivered curriculum.
-This takes places especially in RSE/ PSHE lessons and is further supported by displays and events.
+At The Study, rather than teaching all the protected characteristics in every year group, we ensure that our pupils are given opportunities to develop age-appropriate knowledge and understanding through a well-planned and delivered curriculum that promotes confidence, self-esteem and mental wellbeing.
+This takes place especially in RSE/ PSHE lessons and is further supported by displays (such as our interactive PSHE display) and events.